Tips For A Safe Christmas: Here’s Advice To Keep Your Holiday Safe, Merry and Bright

 The holiday season is approaching and the time is usually filled with joy.
 However, each year many families experience great sadness because of loss of possessions, injuries, or even death.

 Many of these problems are caused by our hectic lives and not concentrating on tasks at hand.
-It’s important to be alert to holiday safety hazards in three areas: fires, illness, and injuries.
+It’s important to be alert to holiday safety hazards in three areas: fires, illness, injuries and Holiday Drinking and Driving.

 Handle and Position Candles With Care

 Fires, which destroy property and cause life-threatening burns, can be caused by many sources.
 Candles can create a lovely ambiance in your home, but they also may raise your risk of fire.